oussamachah2020/Web_Scraping/README.md

 ![Example](https://user-images.githubusercontent.com/72669865/161828160-357dbe1e-ac30-4cdd-bbe3-4c18c847996c.PNG)

-after writing the script with python we collect the data and place it into files, lik this
+after writing the script with python we collect the data and place it into files, like this

 ![files](https://user-images.githubusercontent.com/72669865/161828298-efb9a4cd-f1ce-400d-a855-667331237962.PNG)